 - Lodhra has anti-androgenic effect and prevents ovarian cell dysfunction in PCOS and improved the fertility.

 - Treatment with Lodhra bark significantly decreases testosterone level which is found to be elevated in PCOS.
 It significantly restores estrogens, progesterone and cholesterol level.

-- Lodhra restores the histology of ovarian tissue.
+- Lodhra restores the histology of the ovarian tissue.
 The ovarian weights and uterine weights significantly improves after treatment with Lodhra bark.

 - Lodhra is useful in inflammation of uterus due to its anti-inflammatory effects.